chris-str-cst/oc-workshop/04-okd-chained-build/README.md

      --dockerfile=$'FROM fabric8/java-alpine-openjdk8-jdk:latest\nCOPY /gs-spring-boot-0.1.0.jar /deployments/app.jar'

-oc logs -f bc/runtime
+oc logs -f bc/runtime # get logs from build

+# set trigger to update runtime automatically if a new spring-boot:latest exists
 oc set triggers bc/runtime --from-image=spring-boot:latest

-oc new-app --image-stream runtime
+oc new-app --image-stream runtime --allow-missing-imagestream-tags

 oc start-build  spring-boot-dev # now triggers also the downstream job and updates the dc oc describe is # check out the details about the image streams